 Norepinephrine also behaves as a hormone outside the central nervous system.
 It travels as a hormone as part of the sympathetic nervous system (SNS), targeting the heart.
 Once arrived at its destination, norepinephrine triggers excitation responses from cardiac nodes (or “spark plugs”) and muscles of the heart.
 The more norepinephrine in the heart, the harder the energy factor of each cardiac muscle fiber has to work.
 This leads to a higher resting heart rate and stronger pulse.

 One cannot stand up from a supine position without some level of norepinephrine in our cardiovascular system.
 It is, therefore, essential for healthy normal living.
 Only when it is excessive do we get into trouble.
 Remember that normal people generally do not feel their heart beating during daily living.
-Too much norepinephrine in our body (technically called reactive sympathetic overtone) can cause havoc within.
+Too much norepinephrine in our body (technically called reactive sympathetic overtone, also known as adrenaline dominance) can cause havoc within.
 Inside the brain, excessive norepinephrine triggers anxiety and panic attacks, insomnia and nightmares.
 At the heart, norepinephrine overload results in a heart that is pounding strong or “falling out”, as some would report.

 Norepinephrine, along with cortisol, are the dynamic duo that helps the body handle most stressors on a day to day basis.
 They may not be sufficient if severe stress is present or perceived to be on hand.
 For fast and immediate emergency stress relief action, epinephrine is the hormone of choice.